zipkinlab/Doser_etal_2022_MEE_A/README.md

 ## Abstract

-1. Occupancy modeling is a common approach to estimate spatial and temporal species distribution patterns, while explicitly accounting for measurement errors common in detection-nondetection data.
-Numerous extensions of the basic single species occupancy model exist to address dynamics, multiple species or states, interactions, false positive errors, autocorrelation, and to integrate multiple data sources, yet specialized and computationally efficient software to fit spatial models to large data sets is scarce or absent.
+1. Occupancy modeling is a common approach to assess species distribution patterns, while explicitly accounting for false absences in detection-nondetection data.
+Numerous extensions of the basic single-species occupancy model exist to model multiple species, spatial autocorrelation, and to integrate multiple data types.
+However, development of specialized and computationally efficient software to incorporate such extensions, especially for large data sets, is scarce or absent.
-2. We introduce the `spOccupancy` `R` package designed to fit single species, multispecies, and integrated spatially-explicit occupancy models.
-Using a Bayesian framework, we leverage P&oacute;ly Gamma data augmentation and Nearest Neighbor Gaussian Processes to ensure models are computationally efficient for potentially massive data sets.
+2. We introduce the `spOccupancy` `R` package designed to fit single-species and multi-species spatially-explicit occupancy models.
+We fit all models within a Bayesian framework using P&oacute;lya-Gamma data augmentation, which results in fast and efficient inference. `spOccupancy` provides functionality for data integration of multiple single-species detection-nondetection data sets via a joint likelihood framework.
+The package leverages Nearest Neighbor Gaussian Processes to account for spatial autocorrelation, which enables spatially-explicit occupancy modeling for potentially massive data sets (e.g., 1000s-100,000s of sites).
-3. `spOccupancy` provides computationally efficient and user-friendly functions for data simulation, model fitting, model validation (by posterior predictive checks), model comparison (using information criteria and k-fold cross-validation), and out-of-sample prediction.
-We illustrate the package's functionality via a vignette, simulated data analysis, and two bird case studies, in which we estimate occurrence of the Black-throated Green Warbler (*Setophaga virens*) across the eastern USA and species richness of a foliage-gleaning bird community in the Hubbard Brook Experimental Forest in New Hampshire, USA.
+3. `spOccupancy` provides user-friendly functions for data simulation, model fitting, model validation (by posterior predictive checks), model comparison (using information criteria and k-fold cross-validation), and out-of-sample prediction.
+We illustrate the package's functionality via a vignette, simulated data analysis, and two bird case studies.
-4. The `spOccupancy` package provides a user-friendly approach to fit a variety of single and multispecies occupancy models, making it straightforward to address detection biases and spatial autocorrelation in these specialized species distribution models even for large data sets.
+4. The `spOccupancy` package provides a user-friendly platform to fit a variety of single and multi-species occupancy models, making it straightforward to address detection biases and spatial autocorrelation in species distribution models even for large data sets.

 ## Repository Directory